tesserato/dsbg/sample_content/01_readme.md

     *   Choose between pre-defined themes: `default`, `dark`, or `colorful`.
     *   Use your own custom CSS file with the `-css-path` flag to style your website.
 *   **RSS Feed Generation:** DSBG automatically generates an RSS feed (`rss.xml`) for your blog, allowing your readers to subscribe to your content updates.
 *   **Client-Side Search:** A simple client-side search powered by Fuse.js is included, enabling users to easily search for content within your website.
-The search input is at the top of the main page, and supports some basic search commands (like the ones used by UNIX).
+The search input is at the top of the main page and supports some basic search commands (like the ones used by UNIX).
 *   **Resource Handling:** DSBG automatically identifies and copies resources (images, scripts, etc.) linked in your Markdown or HTML content to the output directory.
 *   **Automatic Date Handling:** DSBG extracts and displays date information from frontmatter fields, filenames, or file metadata, ensuring your content displays with accurate dates.
 If no date is provided, the file modification date is used.
 *   **Watch Mode:** When enabled with the `-watch` flag, DSBG monitors your content directory for changes, automatically rebuilds the website, and starts a local server, allowing for a smooth writing experience.
-*   **"PAGE" Tag:** Use the `PAGE` tag in the frontmatter of a file or the `keywords` meta tag of an HTML file, to tell DSBG to copy the entire directory (with all its contents) to the output folder.
+*   **"PAGE" Tag:** Use the `PAGE` tag in the frontmatter of a file or the `keywords` meta tag of an HTML file to tell DSBG to copy the entire directory (with all its contents) to the output folder.
 This is useful when creating custom pages or adding resources.
 *   **Open Links in New Tabs:** When enabled with the `-open-in-new-tab` flag, external links from your articles will open in a new browser tab, providing a smoother user experience for your readers.
 *   **Social Media Share Buttons**: Easily add share buttons for Bluesky, Mastodon, Threads, and X (Twitter) to your articles, making it simple for readers to share your content.
 *   **Social Media Profile Links**: Include links to your profiles on Bluesky, Mastodon, Threads, and X (Twitter) in the header of your blog, enhancing your online presence and making it easier for readers to follow you.